 One of the most important skills you can develop as a retail trader is identifying candlesticks and candlestick patterns.
 It is far from instrumental in knowing them all, but a solid understanding of the most common is a boon to your trading skillset.
 When it comes to identifying candlestick patterns, three of the most common are chart patterns, continuation patterns, and flag patterns.

-As stocks begin to surge to new highs, the traders who own those stocks become a bit worried.
-They start to question if the trades can sustain the increase, and often times at the first sight of weakness, fair weathered traders will bail out.
+As stocks begin to surge to new highs, traders who own those stocks become a bit worried.
+They start to question if the trades can sustain the increase, and frequently, at first sight of weakness, fair-weathered traders will bail out.
 But, what if, as a trader, you could have more confidence that trade will continue?
 That's what continuation patterns tell us as they suggest the current trend will most likely continue.

 Flag patterns are a type of continuation pattern that appears after the trend has already started.
 It is a small countertrend move that will often scare a lot of people out of the market.
-But the bullish flag pattern doesn't have enough fear in it to fully reverse the market.
+But the bullish flag pattern does not have enough fear in it to fully reverse the market.

 To qualify as a flag pattern, the preceding trend should have been a pretty strong move.
 Usually, this pattern follows several days of strong bullish candlesticks.

-If you are a buy the dip kind of trader, you can wait for this stock to retrace to a support and then buy it.
+If you are a buy the dip kind of trader, you can wait for this stock to retrace to support and then buy it.
 If you are the kind of person who likes a little more confirmation, you can enter the trade on a breakout to the upside.
 Either way, you may choose to trade the flag, it is a solid continuation signal, and you will be a better trader for identifying and using the pattern.